Amingman/LabTechFinder/README.md

 1. Deployment issues.
 Load the page but got error message.
 2. Still dont understand how HTTP methods work.
 What is a "resource" and why post is different from put / patch?
 3. Couldn't get put/patch working. using post for now
+4. Adding new lab member causes a bug where the picture not loaded properly.
+Exiting the page and reentering works, though.
+Currently redirecting to lab page to circumvent this problem.

 ## To Do List (For Later)
+- [ ] Login Sessions
 - [ ] Write more comments, especially the dynamic db query.
 - [ ] Add useful links.
 - [ ] Add the Abouts page with the content of this documentation.